fluidself/fluidself.org/_books/biographies/education-of-a-wandering-man.md

 A thing to remember is that the audience wants you to be good.
 No matter whether they know you or not, they do not want to be bored, so whether you realize it or not, they are pulling for you.

-_Associate with the noblest people you can find; read the best books; live with the mighty.
+> Associate with the noblest people you can find; read the best books; live with the mighty.
 But learn to be happy alone.
-Rely upon your own energies, and so not wait for, or depend on other people._
+Rely upon your own energies, and so not wait for, or depend on other people.
--- PROFESSOR THOMAS DAVIDSON
+> — PROFESSOR THOMAS DAVIDSON

 We all are possessed of knowledge we do not realize we have.
 This is the accumulation over the years of our subconscious recognitions and appreciations.
-The information lies there awaiting use, not understood, because we make no demands upon it--although every once in a while a bright idea appears or some unexpected solution to a problem becomes evident.
+The information lies there awaiting use, not understood, because we make no demands upon it—although every once in a while a bright idea appears or some unexpected solution to a problem becomes evident.
 We must formulate a process for using the subconscious on demand, a simple matter of conditioning.
 We must learn to pose our problems, supply materials, and let it happen.
 A writer, or for that matter any artist, is continually making demands upon the subconscious and producing results.
 The process is there for anyone; it only demands that we make the effort, and by study arrive at the best methods for doing so.

 Often I am sad that our interests have turned away from the short story, for so many beautiful and great stories have been written and are now on the back shelf of the world's literature.
 The writing of a really fine short story is like the carving of a gem.